Here’s the story behind my obsession with food and travel–

-In short, it’s in my DNA: I’m one hundred percent Italian, but was born in Scotland and live in California, so I make everything ranging from pancetta to sticky toffee pudding to Singapore chicken satay.
+In short, it’s in my DNA: I’m Italian, but was born in Scotland and live in California.
+I make everything ranging from pancetta to sticky toffee pudding to Singapore chicken satay.
 I am not a trained chef, or even a trained cook, as I have never taken cooking classes or a lesson.
 However, I am a World Porridge Champion (2014), and have won several other cooking/baking contests.

-During my teenage years, my mother used to make wedding cakes, so I learned some cake decorating techniques, too.
+During my teenage years, my mother used to make wedding cakes, so I also learned some cake decorating techniques.
 I made my own high school graduation cake and my mother and I made my wedding cake (and delivered it the morning of my wedding, and Murphy’s Law, the florist forgot the flowers for it).

 We used to drive from Scotland to Italy every summer when I was growing up.
 I remember going through all the European countries, and although I’d always get car sick before we reached England, I still couldn’t wait for our road trip to Italy each year.